 There is a confining when you are tied together with someone.
 Make sure that someone is on the same page you are.

 Especially make sure they believe the same things you believe, biblically speaking.
 If not, it will cause you a world of problems.

 I know this truth from experience.
 I once went into business with a person from my church.
 Because they were from my church, I assumed we held the same beliefs.
 We did not.
-They believed you could ‘tithe’ whatever amount you felt you could.
+They believed you could tithe whatever amount you deemed possible.
 I knew the tithe was ten percent of everything that came into the business.
-We were not equally yoked and it was the beginning of the end.
+We were not equally yoked, and it was the beginning of the end.